-Pay Equity Disclosure Criteria (United States and United Kingdom Only) We believe quality disclosure for companies in the United States and the United Kingdom includes the following:

-- Adjusted pay gaps related to race and gender within the company (disclosure of the unadjusted pay gap is also encouraged, but not expected outside of the United Kingdom market at this time); - · Strategy to achieve and maintain pay equity; and - Role of the board in overseeing pay strategies as well as diversity, equity and inclusion efforts

-Civil Rights Disclosure Criteria (United States Only)

-We believe quality disclosure for companies in the United States includes the following:

-- Risks related to civil rights, including risks associated with products, practices, and services; - · Plans to manage and mitigate these risks; and - Processes at the board for overseeing such risks (e.g., committee responsible, frequency of discussions, etc.).

-Human Rights Disclosure Criteria

-We expect portfolio companies to regularly identify whether there are risks related to human rights15 in their operations and manage any material risks that emerge, providing relevant disclosures to investors.
+Pay Equity Disclosure Criteria (United States We believe quality disclosure for companies in the United States and the United Kingdom includes the following: and United Kingdom Only) Adjusted pay gaps related to race and gender within the company (disclosure of the unadjusted pay gap is also encouraged, but not expected outside of the United Kingdom market at this time); Strategy to achieve and maintain pay equity; and Role of the board in overseeing pay strategies as well as diversity, equity and inclusion efforts Civil Rights Disclosure Criteria (United States We believe quality disclosure for companies in the United States includes the following: Only) Risks related to civil rights, including risks associated with products, practices, and services; Plans to manage and mitigate these risks; and Processes at the board for overseeing such risks (e.g., committee responsible, frequency of discussions, etc.).
+Human Rights Disclosure Criteria We expect portfolio companies to regularly identify whether there are risks related to human rights in their operations and manage any material risks that emerge, providing relevant disclosures to investors.
 We believe all companies should disclose whether they have established processes for identifying risks related to human rights.

-For companies where material human rights risks are identified, we believe quality disclosure includes the following:

-- Human rights-related risks the company considers most material - Plans to manage and mitigate these risks - · Board oversight of these risks, and - Assessment of the effectiveness of the human rights risk management program

-^{15.} As defined in the Universal Declaration of Human Rights and the ILO Declaration on Fundamental Principles and Rights at Work.
+For companies where material human rights risks are identified, we believe quality disclosure includes the following: Human rights-related risks the company considers most material Plans to manage and mitigate these risks Board oversight of these risks, and Assessment of the effectiveness of the human rights risk management program 15.
+As defined in the Universal Declaration of Human Rights and the ILO Declaration on Fundamental Principles and Rights at Work.

-Political Contributions Disclosure Criteria (United States Only)

-We believe quality disclosure companies in the United States includes the following information:

-- All contributions, no matter the dollar value, made by the company, its subsidiaries, and/ or affiliated Political Action Committees (PACs) to individual candidates, PACs, and other political organizations at the state and federal levels in the United States; and - The role of the board in oversight of political contributions.

-Lobbying Disclosure Criteria (United States Only)

-We believe quality disclosure for companies in the United States includes the following:

-- Membership in United States trade associations (to which payments are above \$50,000 per year) and - · The role of the board in overseeing lobbying activities.

-Trade Association Alignment Disclosure Criteria

-We believe quality disclosure for companies includes the following:

-- The board's role in overseeing the company's participation in the political process, including membership in trade associations or other policyinfluencing entities; and - Whether the company regularly performs a gap analysis of its stated positions on relevant issues versus those of the trade associations or other policy-influencing organizations of which it is a member, and - · Whether the company disclosed a list of its trade association memberships

-Note: We believe that management is best suited to take positions on the matters related to their company, and therefore we do not recommend any specific position.
+Political Contributions Disclosure Criteria (United States Only) We believe quality disclosure companies in the United States includes the following information: All contributions, no matter the dollar value, made by the company, its subsidiaries, and/ or affiliated Political Action Committees (PACs) to individual candidates, PACs, and other political organizations at the state and federal levels in the United States; and The role of the board in oversight of political contributions.
+Lobbying Disclosure Criteria (United States Only) We believe quality disclosure for companies in the United States includes the following: Membership in United States trade associations (to which payments are above \$50,000 per year) andThe role of the board in overseeing lobbying activities.
+Trade Association Alignment Disclosure Criteria We believe quality disclosure for companies includes the following: The board's role in overseeing the company's participation in the political process, including membership in trade associations or other policy-influencing entities; and Whether the company regularly performs a gap analysis of its stated positions on relevant issues versus those of the trade associations or other policy-influencing organizations of which it is a member, and Whether the company disclosed a list of its trade association memberships Note: We believe that management is best suited to take positions on the matters related to their company, and therefore we do not recommend any specific position.
+Our support of these types of shareholder proposals, if any, solely reflects our support for enhanced disclosure on assessing alignment between stated company and the positions and the positions of descentions and other relevant company, and therefore we do not recommend any specific position.
 Our support of these types of shareholder proposals, if any, solely reflects our support for enhanced disclosure on assessing alignment between stated company positions and the positions of associations and other relevant policy-influencing entities to which the company belongs in line with market expectations and effective risk management.